Top 10 Malaysian Street Food Below $5

 1 Nasi Lemak (Malay) $0.30 per packet

-Malaysia’s beloved breakfast dish is the banana leaf-wrapped parcel of goodness- the Nasi Lemak that you can carry in the palm of your hands.
+Malaysia’s beloved breakfast dish is the banana leaf-wrapped parcel of goodness—the Nasi Lemak—which can be carried in the palm of your hand.

-Simple and delicious, the coconut milk-infused rice has a wedge of hard-boiled egg and is covered with red sweet-spicy gravy.
+Simple and delicious, the coconut milk-infused rice is topped with a wedge of hard-boiled egg and covered with red, sweet-spicy gravy.

-You must join the locals and eat this for breakfast, teatime, or even supper at any of the alfresco “Warung,” Mamak stalls, or Chinese Kopitiam.
+You must join the locals and eat this for breakfast, teatime, or even supper at any alfresco “Warung,” Mamak stalls, or Chinese Kopitiam.

 There are a few Nasi Lemak variants, but the simple food parcel is what Malaysians love the most.